f3-factory/F3com-data/plug-ins/main.md

 ## Handling File Downloads

 F3 has a utility for sending files to an HTTP client, i.e. fulfilling download requests.
 You can use it to hide the real path to your download files.
 This adds some layer of security because users won't be able to download files if they don't know the file names and their locations.
-Here's how it's done:-
+Here's how it's done:

 ``` php
 $f3->route('GET /downloads/@filename',